LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
 * Support tagging participant and time point columns in sample types
+* Add two PropDescTypes to include within field Data Type dropdown.
+The new options render when domain property allowTimepointProperties is true, which is currently the case for only Sample Types
+* Ensure two new Data Type options mentioned above do not render in SampleManagement Sample Types

 ### version 2.7.0
 *Released*: 1 March 2021